Downhill Skiing and Snowboarding In The Great Lakes Region

 New York

-In New York state, on the western side, few places deserve a mention – Bristol Mountain, Holiday Valley and Peek and Peak.
-Even though, the best skiing in state of New York is much further to the east, these are still great, as far as Great Lake region is concerned.
-Bristol Mountain comes with an impressive elevation gain of 1200 feet, and the longest run of 2 miles.
-Next one is Holiday Valley with elevation change of 750, 1 mile longest run and 13 lifts.
+In New York state, on the western side, a few places deserve a mention – Bristol Mountain, Holiday Valley, and Peek and Peak.
+Even though the best skiing in the state of New York is much further to the east, these are still great, as far as the Great Lake region is concerned.
+Bristol Mountain comes with an impressive elevation gain of 1200 feet and the longest run of 2 miles.
+The next one is Holiday Valley with an elevation change of 750, 1 mile longest run, and 13 lifts.

-On the eastern side of the Great Lakes, in New York, a popular skiing place is the Greek Peak resort, with the elevation change of 952 feet, 0.6 mile longest run and 8 lifts.
+On the eastern side of the Great Lakes, in New York, a popular skiing place is the Greek Peak resort, with an elevation change of 952 feet, 0.6 mile longest run, and 8 lifts.

 Pennsylvania